andreyvarlamov/learncpp/21-standard-template-library/21_02_stl_continer_overview.md

   value in the middle, you have to start at one end and "walk the list" until you reach the element you want to find.
 The advantage: inserting is very fast if you already know where you want to insert them.
 Generally iterators are used to walk through the list.
+* Although the STL string (and wstring) class aren't generally included as a type of sequence container, they essentially are, as the can be though of as a vetor with data elements of type char (or wchar).

 ### Associative Containers